kanwarpannu/spring-ai-demo/README.md

 # Run it
 `docker run -d --name spring-ollama -p 8080:8080 -p 11434:11434 spring-ollama:latest`

 The Docker run command above can be modified according to local gpu, the above command uses CPU only for max compatibility.
-For more info try [https://hub.docker.com/r/ollama/ollama](Docker hub page for ollama)
+For more info try [Docker hub page for ollama](https://hub.docker.com/r/ollama/ollama)